drpicox/ducks-reducer/README.md

 ducksReducer
 ============

-Combines reducers from ducks modules into a single reducer.
+Combines reducers from redux-ducks modules into a single reducer.

 It uses reducers defined as ducks, see [ducks-modular-redux](https://github.com/erikras/ducks-modular-redux)